Types of Hormones

 Common Sources of Xenohormones:

 - Solvents & Adhesives (paint, nail polish, household cleaners)

-	- Non-organic meats (they are given hormones to fatten the up or to grow quicker)
+- Non-organic meats (animals are given hormones to fatten them up or to grow quicker)

 - Pesticides, herbicides, fungicides

 - Emulsifiers in soap and cosmetics